 If it had been cancelled due to organisers had not fulfilled the approval requirements, it would have highly understandable but to say that it is cancelled due to the political sensitivity surrounding the event leads back to the notion that an event for the non-Muslims was cancelled due to the protests by PAS.
 The government had not banned beers or even decided to ban beer festivals so why DBKL is citing political sensitivity now?

 Now MCA says that it was cancelled due to security concerns – if so, who made the threats first?
 Didn’t PAS promised that there could be “extremist” actions if the festival went ahead?
 Isn’t this sound ridiculous when you have beer sales and parties on a weekly basis elsewhere and it is safe for the patrons but when PAS protest on it, the event becomes unsafe for the patrons?
-Will we be cancelling other non-Muslim functions / events in the future whenever there is a protest and threat of security?
+Will we be cancelling other non-Muslim functions/events in the future whenever there are a protest and threat of security?

-It is not a big secret that PAS uses religion as their political agenda and often use it to further their political mileage.
+It is not a big secret that PAS uses religion as its political agenda and often use it to further their political mileage.

 And this is more obvious when PAS proposed the changes under RUU355 (Syariah Courts (Criminal Jurisdiction) Act 1965 (Act 355)) although it is about amending an existing law had in existence last 33 years.
 End of the day, we know that it has nothing to do with religion but rather it is politics.
 This is why the opposition to RUU355 should not be construed as anti-Islam.